Videorecording"Baltimore Federal," a sculpture by George Sugarman

 - Oral history interview with George Sugarman, 1974 June 20-25

-- Image Gallery items from other collections related to Sugarman, George
+- Image and Media Gallery items from other collections related to Sugarman, George

 Related MaterialsMaterials loaned by George Sugarman in 1970 are available on microfilm reels N70-50 and N70-51.
 Reel N70-50 contains biographical material, an essay about George Sugarman, exhibition catalogs and announcements dating from 1954 to 1960, a certificate, writings by Sugarman, and correspondence dating from 1953 to 1970.
 The originals of most of those materials are included in the papers later donated.
 Reel N70-50 also contains a substantial number of photographs of Sugarman's natural wood sculptures from the late 1950s, his early works in wood, clay, and plaster dating from 1951 to 1958, his drawings and paintings from the late 1960s, installations and works in progress from 1960 to 1970, and photographs of Sugarman working in the studio in the 1960s.
 Many of these photographs were not included in the later gift of papers.
 Reels N70-50 and N70-51 contain twelve sketchbooks and loose pages dating from 1943 to 1958 which document Sugarman's travels to the South Pacific, New York City, France, Spain, and North Africa.